Q: Hmmm, I've never heard of Forest Bathing, do we have to go swimming?

 A: No. The whole ethos of Forest Therapy is that everything is designed to be pleasurable and is also entirely optional.
 There is no right or wrong way to experience the session and although you gather as a group from time to time to share experiences, you can be as - verbally or otherwise - involved as you like.

-Q: Why should I come to a Forest Therapy walk?
+Q: Why should I come to a Forest Therapy session?

 Q: I feel self-conscious about hugging a tree!